dinony/od-virtualscroll/README.md

 It is used internally and may also be useful in consuming application components.

 E.g.: The [od-vsdynamic](https://github.com/dinony/od-vsdynamic) example.

+### Multiple Instances

+The `ScrollObservableService` is registered on the VirtualScrollModule by default, so it is available on the root injector.
+However, if you have multiple instances of the scroll component, a singleton instance of the `ScrollObservableService` is not enough.
+Register the service on the wrapping component, via the providers property in the `@Component` decorator, so that the injector bubbling will stop on the Component level and will serve the right instance of the ScrollObservableService.

+Check the [feature/testMultiInstances](https://github.com/dinony/od-virtualscroll/tree/feature/testMultiInstances) branch for a simple example.

 ### Further information